Uniqueness when the $L_p$ curvature is close to be a constant for $p\in[0,1)$: Introduction

 \begin{theorem} For $n\geq 2$, $\alpha\in(0,1)$ and $p\in[0,1)$, there exists a constant $\eta>0$, that depends only on $n$, $\alpha$, $p$, such that if $g\in C^{\alpha}(\Sn)$ satisfies $\|g-1\|_{C^{\alpha}(\Sn)}<\eta$, then the equation

 has a unique solution in ${\cal K}^n_o$, which is actually a positive $C^{2,\alpha}$ solution of \eqref{LpMonge}. \end{theorem}

-Theorem \ref{thm1-bounded-density} was previously established by Chen, Huang, Li, Liu \cite{CHLL20} in the symmetric case.
+Theorem \ref{thm1-bounded-density} was previously established in \cite{CHLL20} in the symmetric case.
 The general case, however, appears to be much more challenging.
 Ivaki \cite{Iva22} considered the stability of the solution of $L_p$ Monge-Amp\`ere equation \eqref{LpMonge} around the constant $1$ function from another point of view.
 He proved under various conditions depending on $p$ that if $p>-n$ and $g$ is close to the constant $1$ function, then any solution of \eqref{LpMonge} is close to the constant $1$ function.
+In addition, the recent preprint Hu, Ivaki \cite{HuIb} proves a stronger stability result when $p=0$, which in turn yields a second proof of our Theorem~\ref{thm1-bounded-density}.

 Chen, Feng, Liu \cite{CFL22} posed the following related problem:

 \begin{problem}[Chen, Feng, Liu \cite{CFL22}] For $n\geq 2$, $p\in[0,1)$ and $\lambda>1$, does there exist a constant $C=C(\lambda,n,p)>1$ such that if $L\in {\cal K}^n_{(o)}$ has absolutely continuous surface area measure and satisfy